-The SLAPS was acquired by MED/.
-AEC in 1948.
+The SLAPS was acquired by MED/ AEC in 1946.
 From 1946 until 1966, the property was used to store residues (i.e., uranium-bearing material generated as a by-product of uranium processing) from SLDS.
 In 1966, the wastes were purchased by the Continental Mining and Milling Company, removed from the SLAPS, and placed in storage at 9200 Latty Avenue.
 After most of the residues had been removed from SLAPS, the buildings were demolished and buried on-site, and the whole area was covered with 0.3 to 1 m (1 to 3ft) of clean fill material.
 At 9200 Latty Avenue, all the wastes transferred from SLAPS were deposited directly on the ground surface.
-During 1967 and 1970, the residues were dried and shipped to Canon City. .Colorado, by the Commercial Discount Corporation and Cotter Corporation.
+During 1967 and 1970, the residues were dried and shipped to Canon City, Colorado, by the Commercial Discount Corporation and Cotter Corporation.
 The material in the storage piles currently on HISS originated from a 1979 demolition and excavation activity on the Futura Coatings property and remedial action and construction activities on and around the Latty Avenue properties that took place in 1984 and 1986.

-Radiological surveys at SLDS indicate that current contamination in structures and radionuclide concentrations in soil exceed DOE limits for release for use without radiological restrictions (as given in DOE Order 5400.5).
+Radiological surveys at SLDS indicate that current contamination in structures and radionuclide concentrations in soil exceed DOE limits for release for use without radiological restrictions (as given in DOE Order 5400.5].
 Radon concentrations in three buildings also exceed DOE nonoccupational radiation exposure guidelines in DOE Order 5400.5.
-Results of surveys performed by Bechtel National.
-Inc., indicate that at SLDS, uranium-238, radium-226, thorium-232, and thorium-230 concentrations in the soil range from background levels up to 95,000 pCi/g.
-2,800 pCi/g.
-440 pCi/g. and 98.000 pCi/g. respectively.
+Results of surveys performed by Bechtel National, Inc., indicate that at SLDS, uranium-238, radium-226, thorium-232, and thorium-230 concentrations in the soil range from background levels up to 95,000 pCi/g, 2,800 pCi/g, 440 pCi/g, and 98.000 pCi/g, respectively.
 The surveys indicated surface contamination on virtually all portions of SLDS that were examined.
-The volume of contaminated soil at SLDS is estimated to be 220,000 m3 (288,000 yd3).
+The volume of contaminated soil at SLDS is estimated to be 220,000 m (288,000 yd).

 Radiological surveys performed at SLAPS indicate radionuclide concentrations in the soil exceeding DOE guidelines for release for use without radiological restrictions.
 Contamination was identified as deep as 5.5 m (18 ft) beneath the ground surface.
-Uranium-238, thorium-230, and radium-226 have been determined to be the primary contaminants, with concentrations ranging up to 1,600 pCi/g.
-2,500 pCi/g. and 5,520 pCi/g. respectively.
-The volume of contaminated soil at SLAPS is estimated to be 191,000 m2 (250,000 yd2).
+Uranium-238, thorium-230, and radium-226 have been determined to be the primary contaminants, with concentrations ranging up to 1,600 pCi/g, 2,600 pCi/g, and 5,620 pCi/g, respectively.
+The volume of contaminated soil at SLAPS is estimated to be 191,000 m (250,000 yd).

 A large portion of the ground surface and subsurface soil at HISS/Futura Coatings property still remains radioactively contaminated in excess of DOE guidelines for release for use without radiological restrictions.
-Subsurface contamination is as deep as 2 m (6 ft) at HISS, with concentrations of uranium-238, thorium-230, and radium-226 ranging up to 800 pCi/g, 7,900 pCl/g.

-and 700 pCi/g, respectively.
-The estimated volume of contaminated soil at HISS is 53,520 m3 (70,000 yd3).
-At the Futura Coatings property, contamination is as deep as 4.6 m (15 ft) beneath the surface, and the maximum measured concentrations of thorium-230, radium-226, uranium-238, and thorium-232 in the soil were 2,000 pCi/g, 2,300 pCi/g, 2,500 pCi/g, and 26 pCi/g, respectively.
-The estimated volume of contaminated soil at the Futura Coatings property is 26,000 m3 (34,000 yd3).
+Subsurface contamination is as deep as 2 m (6 ft) at HISS, with concentrations of uranium-238, thorium-230, and radium-226 ranging up to 800 pCi/g.
+7,900 pCi/g. and 700 pCi/g, respectively.
+The estimated volume of contaminated soil at HISS is $53,520 \text{ m}^3$ (70,000 yd).
+At the Futura Coatings property, contamination is as deep as 4.6 m (15 ft) beneath tha surface, and the maximum measured concentrations of thorium-230, radium-226, uranium-238, and thorium-232 in the soil were 2.000 pCi/g, 2,300 pCi/g, 2,500 pCi/g, and 26 pCi/g, respectively.
+The estimated volume of contaminated soil at the Futura Coatings property is 26,000 m (34,000 yd).